karolgit/ocigenai-BuildingAnAgenticHotelConcierge/1-lab1/1-enhance_guest_experience.md

    ```
    <copy>
-   Analyze the following hotel review.
-First, provide a one-paragraph summary of the review in its original language.
-After the summary, identify the sentiment as Positive, Negative, or Neutral.
+   Analyze the hotel review below.
+   Provide a one-paragraph summary of the review in its original language.
+   In English, identify the sentiment as Positive, Negative, or Neutral.

    Here is the review:
    [PASTE THE NON-ENGLISH REVIEW TEXT HERE]